UPDATED: FEBRUARY 20, 2023 | 1 MIN READ

 Research comparable homes in the area, set up a budget, and create flexibility in your finances for unpredictable circumstances.

 2. Failing To Prepare a Plan

 Buying and flipping a home is a massive investment, so you must have a plan.
-Unfortunately, another common mistake people make is jumping into purchasing a residence to flip without having prepared themselves ahead of time for what is to come.
-When you are unaware of finances, risks, timeline, necessary renovations, and other factors in your potential flip, you set yourself up for failure.
+Unfortunately, another common mistake people make is purchasing a residence to flip without preparing themselves for what is to come.

 How to set up a business plan

 If you have them, strategize with a partner or two, and prepare yourself for what you may encounter.
 Understanding the risks, costs, and the potential Return On Investment (ROI) once the house is sold can give you an overall picture and help you know what to expect.

 3. Hiring Unskilled Help